Twitter API FAQ for Developers

 How should a team evaluate whether TwtAPI is the right fit?

-A useful test is to run one workflow end to end and see whether the path from retrieval to output becomes easier to ship and easier to repeat.
+A good test is to run one workflow end to end and see whether the path from retrieval to output becomes easier to ship and easier to repeat.

 Use the answers to pick the right first workflow

-If your team is already asking these questions, it usually makes sense to validate the relevant endpoint path in the docs or check whether the pricing plan matches the workflow you want to run.
+If your team is already asking these questions, the next practical step is usually validating the endpoint path in the docs or checking whether the pricing and setup tradeoffs match the workflow you want to run.